 A qualifying “Motor vehicle” means any automobile, truck with a net vehicle weight of 5,000 pounds or less and any other vehicle operated on the roads of Florida used to transport persons or property.
 Heavy trucks, truck tractors, trailers, motorcycles, and mopeds are not “motor vehicles” for purposes of the Hope Scholarship Program.

-Persons interested in designating sales tax to the Hope Scholarship Program must complete a Dept. of Revenue form (DR-HS1) and submit it with the Florida title application to the local Tax Collector’s office.
+Persons interested in designating sales tax to the Hope Scholarship Program must complete the Florida Department of Revenue Form DR-HS1 and submit it with the Florida title application to the local Tax Collector’s Office.

 Duplicate Florida Title Information

-A duplicate Florida title may be obtained by completing a DMV form (Form 82101).
-It must be signed and submitted with an $85.25 fee to your local Tax Collector’s office.
+A duplicate Florida title may be obtained by completing an application for duplicate or lost in transit/reassignment for a motor vehicle, mobile home or vessel title certificate (Form 82101).
+It must be signed and submitted with an $85.25 fee to your local Tax Collector’s Office.
 The application must be signed by the lien holder if an outstanding lien exists.

 Surrendering Your License Plate